 Too fragile to be driven, the landau has to be transported on a trailer.
 Museum conservators have waxed and polished the exterior of the coach and thoroughly cleaned and buffed its carpets and leather cushions.

-With its black paintwork and the hoods fixed closed, we can easily see that the coach was an undertaker’s mourning vehicle.
-But its gleaming surfaces, elegant form and the decorative lines still visible on the wheels and shafts are evidence of its earliest incarnation — as a colonial gentleman’s fine coach.
+Its black paintwork and the hoods fixed closed show its history as an undertaker’s mourning vehicle.
+Its gleaming surfaces, elegant form and the decorative lines still visible on the wheels and shafts are evidence of its earliest incarnation – as a colonial gentleman’s fine coach.

 In our collection